 She was just gone.
 Gone forever.

-He made his way into the living room.
+Henry made his way into the living room.
 It was a neat and tidy space, filled with Sarah's nick knacks, including several African wood carvings, an assortment of candles, and a dozen photographs waiting to be placed in the family album.

 Sarah had transformed the entire house into a special place.
 The way she'd decorated their home in blues and greens.
 The bowl of fruit lovingly displayed in the center of the kitchen counter.
 And the stuffed bear laying in the baby's crib.

-Henry felt a pang of guilt as he dropped onto the couch.
+But now, Henry felt a pang of guilt as he dropped onto the couch.

 Had he done enough to show Sarah his love?